brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-auron.md

 Earlier in life, Auron was a Lawful Good character, but his blind trust in the lawfulness of his organization led to disaster.
 This has left him jaded and bitter, and when the main story of Final Fantasy X takes place, he doesn’t care as much about good and evil as he does about preventing a tragedy at any cost.
 His stance on lawfulness is interesting.
 He’s lost his faith in his previous organization as a source of lawfulness and openly opposes it, but at the same time, he’s bound to his word and will never go back on a promise.
 This can be a fit for either a **Lawful Neutral** character who works for order and justice but sees the injustice in the system, or a **True Neutral** character who stays out of politics and moral arguments so they can accomplish their goal without interference.

 Auron is a great example of a simple character done exceedingly well.
-The concept of a stoic warrior who’s really strong could be a really boring character, but Auron’s background, motivations, and actions make him a truly interesting character.
+The concept of a strong stoic warrior could be a boring character, but Auron’s background, motivations, and actions make him a truly interesting character.
 If you’re looking for a way to take a character devoted primarily to dealing damage and make them complex and integral to the overall story, Auron is a great character to look at.

 ## Auron Character Sheet